-Saint Mary’s Hospital was founded in 1790 and, over the years, has successfully developed a wide range of world class medical services for women, babies and children as well as a comprehensive Genomics Centre and an internationally recognised teaching and research portfolio.
+Saint Mary’s Hospital was founded in 1790 and, over the years, has successfully developed a wide range of world class medical services for women and babies as well as a comprehensive Genomics Centre and an internationally recognised teaching and research portfolio.

 Each year, our teams deliver over 13,000 babies, carry out 1,400 surgical procedures, support 120,000 outpatient and antenatal appointments and provide intensive care for 2,600 sick newborn babies.